bartaadalbert/leaks/README.md

 This guide provides instructions for installing and using Gitleaks, a tool for detecting sensitive information in Git repositories.

+# Requirements

+    Git Bash (for Windows users)
+    Root access or sudo privileges (for installation and uninstallation)

 # Installation
 To install Gitleaks and set up the pre-commit hook, follow these steps: